-The Panel accepted the Joint Submission on Penalty and Costs and made the following order as to penalty:
+The Panel accepted the joint submission on penalty and makes the following order as to penalty:

-- 1. The Member is required to appear before a Panel of the Discipline Committee to be reprimanded immediately following the hearing of this matter. - 2.
+- 1. The Member is required to appear before the Panel to be reprimanded immediately following the hearing of this Order. - 2.
 The Registrar is directed to suspend the Member's certificate of registration for a period of 6 months.
 The suspension will take effect from the date of this Order and will run without interruption as long as the College has not otherwise prohibited the Member from practising or suspended the Member for any other reason. - 3.
 The Registrar is directed to impose the following terms, conditions and limitations on the Member's certificate of registration: